1. What You Are Worried About

 2. What “Good” Looks Like

-For AI systems that can submit filings, approve decisions, or move assets, regulators can reasonably expect the following architecture:
+For workflows where a human, system, automation, or AI agent can submit filings, approve decisions, move assets, or change critical records, regulators can reasonably expect the following control pattern:

 A. Clear Separation of Layers